-Galapagos welcomes a new Marine Research Center
+Galapagos inaugurates a new Marine Research Center

 Inspiration Complex, a multi-purpose Marine Research Center at the Charles Darwin Research Station.
 Photos by: Andres Cruz.